opencv/opencv/modules/core/doc/basic_structures.rst

 -------------
 Extracts a diagonal from a matrix, or creates a diagonal matrix.

-.. ocv:function:: Mat Mat::diag(int d) const
+.. ocv:function:: Mat Mat::diag( int d=0 ) const

-.. ocv:function:: static Mat Mat::diag(const Mat& matD)
+.. ocv:function:: static Mat Mat::diag( const Mat& d )

     :param d: Index of the diagonal, with the following values: